zoobc/zoobc-core/readme.md

 To make use of the `Makefile` please rename `github.token.example` to `github.token` and place your github token there.
 This is required since we are accessing private repository for one of our dependencies.

 -   Core

-    note: For cross compilation please install and activate docker.
+    > note: For cross compilation please install and activate docker.
     For:

     -   host: `go build -o zoobc`
     -   darwin: `make VERSION=v1.10.1 core-darwin`
     -   linux (386 & amd64): `make VERSION=v1.10.1 core-linux`
     -   windows (32 & 64bit): `make VERSION=v1.10.1 core-windows`
+    > With genesis replacement, you can add argument `genesis=true` and what your target is {develop,staging,alhpa(default),local}, like:
+    `make build genesis=true gen-target=develop gen-output=dist` for the local target you need create `local.preRegisteredNodes.json`.
 -   CMD

     For: